 - Performing or attempting to perform a prohibited abortion in Colorado would be a Class 1 misdemeanor, punishable by a fine and 3-year suspension of state medical license.
 People on whom a prohibited abortion is performed would not be charged with a crime.

 No State Constitutional Right to Abortion: Louisiana

 ||Name: Amendment 1 (House Bill 425/Love Life Amendment)

 Description: Adds language to the Louisiana state constitution clarifying that there is no right to abortion or abortion funding.

 Description: Would require Washington public schools to provide comprehensive sexual health education for all students.
 The Washington legislature passed and the governor signed the law (SB 5395) in March 2020.
-Opponents initiated Referendum 90 to repeal the law.
+Voters were asked whether to uphold or repeal the law.